 Located in nearby Duck Springs, Ala., is one of three active wineries North of I-20.
 The vineyards are nestled in the peashell hills of the Duck Springs Valley, in the heart of the Duck Springs wildlife preserve.
 Wills Creek Vineyards offers several varieties of muscadine, fruit wines and grape wines, and a family tradition spanning many generations of wine making that immigrated from Switzerland with the wine maker.

 Day 2 Stop 2 Located atop Sand Mountain in Albertville, Ala.
 The vineyards are five acres of vines on a 22 acre farm, and mostly consist of Chardonnay, Cabernet Franc, Merlot and other varietals.
 They additionally have fruits wines and Muscadine wines grown by local Alabama farmers.

 Located in the picturesque foothills of the Appalachian Mountains in Hokes Bluff, Ala.
-Established in 2005, their vineyards include estate grown and bottled Cabernet Sauvignon.
+Established in 2005, their vineyards include estate-grown and bottled Cabernet Sauvignon.
 Offers visitors a choice between classic viniferous varietals and traditional Alabama fruit wines.
-Gift shop has a great selection of cheeses and wine novelties.
+The gift shop has a great selection of cheeses and wine novelties.
 Stop in for a complimentary wine tasting and tour.
 Tasting room open M-W 11 a.m.-6 p.m., Th-Sa 11 a.m.-7 p.m.
 Sunday by appointment only.

 Looking for a unique experience?
 Take a trip to Untamed Mountain.
 Tigers for Tomorrow is a wild animal park and environmental education center that’s home to over 130 animals.
 See 70 big cats, wolves, and bears.
 Children can interact with barnyard animals at their contact yard.